 This course provides practical experience of a wide range of drama and theatre practices.
-Modules taken in Applied Linguistics develop your understanding of key approaches to Second Language Acquisition (SLA) and English Language Learning (ELT).
+Modules taken in Applied Linguistics develop your understanding of key approaches to Second Language Acquisition (SLA) and Teaching English as a Second Language (TESOL).
 The weekly practical workshops are run by Module Leaders, invited guests, and students themselves.
 These workshops give you hands-on experience of drama as well as methods and ideas for using drama and theatre in your workplace.
 The core modules on this course are assessed through a combination of essays and performances.
 You’ll also complete a dissertation based on an individual research project, with support from a member of academic staff.
-You will have 9 hours core contact time in Autumn and Spring Term plus rehearsal time and regular trips to local schools and theatres and guest lectures and performances throughout the year.
+You will have core teaching contact time in Autumn and Spring Term plus rehearsal time and regular trips to local schools and theatres and guest lectures and performances throughout the year.

 Skills from this degree

 - Theoretical understanding of how and why drama can support language learning with particular attention to issues relating to second language learning

 - Awareness of the social dynamics of the classroom and their implications for the teaching-learning process

 - Critical analysis and evaluation of current research in drama education and ELT

 - Formulate a relevant research question and design a valid project to inquire into it

 - Plan and execute successful drama workshops focusing on language development

 - Ability to advocate the use of teaching of ELT